 Modern Equivalent Oil Service / Combination Wrenches

 The contemporary Mercedes-Benz (Daimler AG) part number for the oil filter combination wrench is 000 589 24 07 00.
-As of January 2006, the tool is available through authorized Mercedes-Benz agents at a suggested retail price of $19.00.
-Enter the part number (000 589 24 07 00) into this Mercedes-Benz link to verify: http://www.startekinfo.de/etools/content/lookup.jsp It is described as, "Box Wrench for Allen Socket."
+As of June 2014, the tool was still available through the Mercedes-Benz Classic Center in California.

-As of January 2006, the Stahlwille tool company (www.stahlwille.com) sells a combination wrench that has the same profile as the original Mercedes-Benz 14 mm hex (Allen) wrench.
-It includes a 14 mm male hex key at one end (for the oil, transmission, differential and gas tank plugs) and a 17 mm box wrench (used on the oil filter canister) at the other.
-The Stahlwille part number is listed on their web site as either SF 3677 or 3677.
-As of January 2006, the list price of the Stahlwille tool is: $51.88.
+As of January 2006, the Stahlwille tool company sold a combination wrench that had the same profile as the original Mercedes-Benz wrench.
+It included a 14 mm male hex key at one end (for the oil, transmission, differential and gas tank plugs) and a 17 mm box wrench (used on the oil filter canister) at the other.
+The Stahlwille part number was listed on their website as either SF 3677 or 3677.

 Stahlwille 3677 combination 14 mm male hex / 17 mm female box wrench